 We and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of ADSs indicated in the following table.
 Goldman Sachs (Asia) L.L.C., BofA Securities, Inc., Jefferies LLC and Haitong International Securities Company Limited are acting as joint book-running managers of this offering and as the representatives of the underwriters.
 The address of Goldman Sachs (Asia) L.L.C. is 68th Floor, Cheung Kong Center, 2 Queen's Road Central, Hong Kong.
 The address of BofA Securities, Inc. is One Bryant Park, New York, NY 10036, United States.
 The address of Jefferies LLC is 520 Madison Avenue, New York, NY 10022, United States.
 The address of Haitong International Securities Company Limited is 22/F Li Po Chun Chambers, 189 Des Voeux Road Central, Hong Kong.
+The address of KeyBanc Capital Markets Inc. is 127 Public Square, Cleveland, OH 44114, United States.

 Underwriters Number of ADSs

 Goldman Sachs (Asia) L.L.C.
+4,050,000

-BofA Securities, Inc.
+BofA Securities, Inc. 2,295,000

-Jefferies LLC
+Jefferies LLC 1,575,000

-Haitong International Securities Company Limited
+Haitong International Securities Company Limited 855,000

+KeyBanc Capital Markets Inc. 225,000

-Total
+Total 9,000,000